Lula Fetes Democracy A Year After Brazil Capital Riots - UrduPoint

 But that was down five percentage points from a year ago.

-Fifty-one percent meanwhile say the riots were carried out by "radicals who do not represent" Bolsonaro supporters.
+Fifty-one percent say the riots were carried out by "radicals who do not represent" Bolsonaro supporters.

-Lula, 78, will mark the anniversary by addressing a ceremony at the Congress building, with attendees including the leaders of both houses, state governors, military commanders and foreign ambassadors.
+Lula, 78, will mark the anniversary by addressing a ceremony at the Congress building, with attendees including the leader of the Senate, state governors, military commanders and foreign ambassadors.

 The event, dubbed "Democracy Unbowed," will feature the presentation of a restored tapestry by iconic Brazilian artist and landscape designer Roberto Burle Marx, which was ripped from a wall in the Senate and torn during the riots.